 - 3/4 cup all-purpose flour or whole wheat flour

 - ¼ cup butter, softened

 - ¼ cup honey

 - 1 teaspoon vanilla extract

-- Lastly, fold in the dried blueberries and slivered almonds.
+- Next, fold in the oats, chopped almonds, and blueberries.

 - Using a small cookie scoop, or ice cream scoop, to create mounds of cookie batter, position each cookie about two inches apart on a parchment or silpat lined baking sheet.